-Scholarship/Grant Award
+Withdrawal Date Scholarship/Grant Award

-100% decrease
+Within 1st Week of semester 100% decrease

-75% decrease
+Within 2nd Week of semester 75% decrease

-0% decrease
+Within 3rd Week of semester 0% decrease

-0% decrease
+Beyond the 3rd Week of semester 0% decrease

 Return of Federal Funds Policy

 Federal regulations require that a portion of Title IV grants or loans be returned to the Title IV program upon a recipient's withdrawal from school.
 The full financial aid refund policy for federal and institutional aid is available on-line or in the Financial Aid Office.